input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 furthermore, we use ``-O2`` to make sure we get the benefit of most optimizations.
 We do something similar for benchmarks, but because parallelism can interfere with benchmark measurements, we don't require the same flag set.
+For executables, we also want to use whatever parallelism is available: hence, we require the same settings as for tests.

 ## Linting